glacials/twos.dev/src/cold/apple.md

-These examples continue throughout the ecosystem, and the more I see the more I believe Apple thinks of itself as a government providing "public goods", whereas Google optimizes for what increases ad clickthrough -- data, eyeballs, and engagement.
+These examples continue throughout the ecosystem, and the more I see the more I believe Apple thinks of itself as a government providing "public goods", whereas Google optimizes for what increases ad clickthrough---data, eyeballs, and engagement.
 Of course, this has its problems.
 Apple is a private company, not elected officials, so is only as beholden to its end users as it wants to be.
 For now, the incentives seem aligned.